winterofhell/fedora-optimizations/README.md

 ### Leveraging Automated CachyOS Tweaks

-# The CachyOS team provides powerful packages that can automate many of the advanced tweaks for us.
-This is a simpler and safer approach than manually setting dozens of system variables.
+# The CachyOS team provides powerful packages that can automate many of the advanced tweaks.
+This is a simpler and safer approach than manually setting dozens of system variables :)

 # 1. Install CachyOS Optimization Packages
 sudo dnf install cachyos-settings cachyos-ksm-settings scx-scheds